kinow/kinoshita.eti.br/_posts/2018-12-24-how-the-skosmos-widget-wiki-plugin-works.md

 ---
-title: How the Skosmos Widget Wiki plugin works
-time: '15:43:43'
-author: kinow
+date: 2018-12-24 15:43:43 +1300
+layout: post
 tags:
 - php
 - skosmos
 - semantic web
 - vocabulary server
+title: How the Skosmos Widget Wiki plugin works
 ---

 Skosmos can be extended through plugins, or widgets (a widget is a plugin for Skosmos).